Golf Clubs for Beginners: What Do I Need in My Bag?

 Hybrids

-Hybrids are clubs that have been designed to replace the long irons in your bag.
+Hybrids are clubs that have been designed to replace the long irons in your bag as they’re much easier to hit.

 Experienced golfers might find them difficult to use at first, but as a beginner, you will find that they are much easier to hit than irons.